DanielBMarkham/Info-Ops/manuscript/chapter19.md

 [^19-1]: When I develop software for myself my entire tracking system consists of post-its on my monitor.
 On the left is to-do, on the right is completed.
 At the bottom are things I need to consider.
 The entire model exists in my head, and the reason I refuse to use any more structure than that is that if I can't see it, it doesn't exist.
 I want my mind constantly going through the analysis model and how it relates to the work-in-progress.
 Otherwise, if I put things in a doc somewhere, for me it's just a formal way of forgetting about them.

 [^19-0]: Most everybody will have examples of where they had a creative job, broke it into tasks, and everything worked out fine.
 In most all of these cases, that's because there are only one or two people involved, the task list isn't considered written in stone, and everyone involved is actively challenging the shared mental model with one another as they go along.
 That's a wonderful thing when it happens, but it only works in extremely tiny and constrained situations.
 You'd be fool or idiot to try it in the commercial world.
+Even in those isolated environments, it's as likely to fail as succeed.

 The same can not be said of breaking down big tasks into smaller tasks in a non-creative, factory-like environment where value discovery is completely off-the-table.

+**The backlog isn't about stuff you're going to do.
+It's about ways you're going to change the target system.**

+Ideally you wouldn't do anything and change the target system to provide fabulous wealth and we're all living on tropical islands drinking those drinks with little umbrellas in them.
+Worst-case, you have some to-do list from hell that you call a backlog and everybody far too much work than they ever could get done and the target system doesn't change at all.

 ## How NOT to do Backlog Grooming

 Require a large group to attend.
 Only have it once a month or so, and make sure the group that is attending never see each other much during the day.
-(This will provide for an incredible amount of cross-talk and make it difficult to stay focused) Use a projector in a darkened room, especially after lunch, because who doesn't like projectors in a dark room after a big meal?
+(This will provide for an incredible amount of cross-talk and make it difficult to stay focused).
+Use a projector in a darkened room, especially after lunch, because who doesn't like projectors in a dark room after a big meal?

 Once everybody is assembled, bring up a big list of items on an electronic tool, preferably all prefixed with some impenetrable code that you use as a moniker.
 "First up is CS743183 dash seven.
 Who can forget that one?"